Skip to content

 Top Programs

 The fields University of Providence awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a private institution in Great Falls, Montana, University of Providence admits a majority of applicants, with an acceptance rate of roughly 50%.
+As a private institution in Great Falls, Montana, University of Providence offers a realistic path to admission, with roughly 50% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 980.
-The school reports a graduation rate of roughly 36%.
+The graduation rate is roughly 36%.

-Ten years out, alumni of University of Providence earn a median of $48,296, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Providence earn a median of $48,296, roughly in line with the national average for college graduates.

 Similar Schools